ibm-ecosystem-engineering/watsonx-sustainability-advisor-app/README.md

 ### 1.2 React UI and API

-There is the React UI based version of Watsonx Sustainbility Advisor is also available.
+There is the React UI based version of Watsonx Sustainability Advisor is also available.

 <img src="images/advisor.png">